MBoemo/DNAscent/README.md

 ```shell
 bash prepData.sh
 ```
-The script will export the fast5 reads to a fasta file, perform a sequence alignment against the reference, ignore reads that have below 80% coverage of one of the references, and finally sorts the BAM file into a BAM file for each reference.
+The script will export the fast5 reads to a fasta file, perform a sequence alignment against the reference, ignore reads that have below 80% coverage of one of the references, and finally sort the BAM file into a separate BAM file for each reference.

-Once the script finishes, create a few reference fasta file that contains only the reference of interest (that contains an analogue).
+Once the script finishes, create a new reference fasta file that contains only the reference of interest (that contains an analogue).
 Import the new reference file by running:

 ```python
 reference = osi.import_reference('mySingleEntryReference.fasta')